 Brú na Boinne: Monument to Immortality

-I don’t spend all my time involved in directing education programmes for capability management.
+I don’t spend all my time involved in directing education programmes for digital transformation management.

 No, no, no.